January 26, 2026 Panchang: Shukla Ashtami to Navami, Auspicious Timings, Nakshatra & Rashi Insights

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When does Shukla Paksha Navami begin on that date?
+When does Shukla Paksha Navami begin on January 26, 2026?

-Navami begins after 6:37 PM in most regions; minor variations can occur based on location and the almanac used.
+Shukla Paksha Navami begins at 6:37 PM after Shukla Paksha Ashtami prevails earlier in the day.
+Minor timing differences can occur based on location and the almanac used.